Harika-SVL/Git/notes.md

 ![Alt text](shots/47.JPG)

 * Now the new commit has to be made with a main commit and a sprint commit
-* Three commit's being involved (3 way merge)
+* Three commit's being involved : `Three way merge`

 ![Alt text](shots/48.JPG)

-* To resolve this conflict, we use notepad editor along with git generated lines as
+* To resolve this conflict, we use notepad editor along with git generated lines

 ![Alt text](shots/49.JPG)

-* Now make the changes and save the file as
+* Now make the changes and save the file

 ![Alt text](shots/50.JPG)

-* And the command line follows as
+* And the command line follows

 ![Alt text](shots/51.JPG)

-* Here the merge commit has two parents and also the graph (git log --graph --all)represented as
+* Here the `merge commit` has two parents and also the graph `git log --graph --all` represented as

 ![Alt text](shots/52.JPG)